xtfer/supermodel/readme.md

 ## Usage

-SuperModel assumes you will create a new Class to define your model that extends the SuperModel
+SuperModel assumes you will create a new Class to define your model that extends the SuperModel.

+While SuperModel allows you to define things like whether a property is required, or changeable, it does not validate whether these properties are changed.